Al-Watan (Syria)

 Al-Watan (الوطن) is a privately owned government-aligned Syrian Arabic language daily newspaper published in Syria.

 History and profile

 Al Watan was launched in 2006.
 The paper is published by the Syrian Arab Publishing and Distributing Company.
 It is the country's first private daily newspaper since the 1960s (not counting the state party organ Al-Baath), but its editorial line and reporting is practically identical to that of the public-owned papers.
 In fact, the owner of the daily is the cousin of the Syrian President Bashar al-Assad, Rami Makhlouf.
 Its sister daily is Al Iqtissadiya.

 The online edition of the paper was the 33rd most visited website for 2010 in the MENA region.

+After the fall of the Assad regime in 2024, the newspaper published a statement from its editor-in-chief Waddah Abd Rabbo saying that it was "only carrying out instructions and publishing the news (the government) sent us".